ibm-cloud-docs/log-analysis/export.md

 * The compressed log file that contains the data that you want to export is available for a maximum of 48 hours.
 * The maximum number of lines that you can export is 20,000.

-To make the EU-DE (Frankfurt) location EU compliant, the web UI export function is **not available** in **Frankfurt**.
-You cannot use the API to export data to an email address.
-You can use the export API to export data to a local file.
+To make the `EU-DE (Frankfurt)` location `EU-Supported`, the web UI export functionality is not available.
+Also, you cannot use the API to export data to an email address.
+However, if you need to export data from this location, you can use the export API to export your data to a local file.
 {: important}

 ## Exporting logs from the Web UI